devappd/emscripten-build/README.md

 Installing this package will also install the [Emscripten SDK](https://github.com/marcolovescode/emsdk-npm) into your node modules.

-The `--emsdk` switch allows you to specify your own install path for `emsdk`.
+The `--emsdk` switch allows you to specify your own install path for EMSDK.
 This path is saved to your `npmrc` user config.

-If the path is not specified, `emsdk` will be installed into your `node_modules`.
-The package warns you of this case.
-You should specify one to save disk space across modules.
-In addition, if the install path is too long, `emsdk` installation will fail.
+If the path is not specified, this package will warn you that EMSDK will be installed into your `node_modules`.
+You should specify a path to save disk space across duplicate modules.
+In addition, if the install path is too long, this package will warn you that EMSDK installation will fail.

 You may also specify an install path as follows: